 Step 1.
 Peel and French cut the onions (for instructions, try here).
 They should be thin.
 If the onions are large, quarter them.

 Step 2.
 Melt the butter in the soup pot, along with the olive oil.
-(TIP: Do not put cold butter into a scalding hot pot.
+(Cooking Tip: Do not put cold butter into a scalding hot pot.
 Let the butter come to room temperature and keep the pot on medium heat.)

 Step 3.
 Add the onions and toss in the hot butter and oil.
 When the onions turn translucent, spread them to the outer part of the soup pot leaving the center clear.
 Place the pot on a small back burner on the lowest setting.
 Cover and forget it for 45 minutes.
 This process is called “sweating,” and after 45 minutes the onions will be soft and limp.
 (ATTN: Men!
 Fear not.
-It’s perfectly ok to want onions to be soft & limp.)
+This is one of those few moments when you want to make something soft and limp,)

 Step 4: Put the pot back onto a regular burner at medium heat and add the flour.
 The flour will absorb the oils and start to darken.
 It only takes a minute or two for the flour to cook.